Cheniere Energy Partners, L.P. research snapshot

 CQP AI Stock Forecast Scenarios

-The CQP AI stock forecast is a mechanical three-year scenario framework using the selected $64.09 close, $4.28 TTM EPS, and explicitly uncertain terminal multiples.
+The CQP AI stock forecast is a mechanical three-year scenario framework using the July 31, 2026 close of $65.90, TTM EPS of $4.28, and explicitly uncertain terminal multiples.
 It is not a promise or a target price, and it excludes future cash distributions, tax effects, and changes in capital structure.
+The average analyst target of $59.38 is below the current price.

 Bullish case

-More likely if LNG demand and utilization remain resilient, the Sabine Pass expansion stays on schedule, distributable cash flow supports the upper end of 2026 distribution guidance, EPS compounds near 4%, and the market supports a 16x multiple.
+More likely if LNG demand and utilization remain resilient, the Sabine Pass expansion reaches a final investment decision and stays on schedule, distributable cash flow supports the upper end of 2026 distribution guidance, EPS compounds near 5%, and the market supports a 16x multiple.

 Base case

-More likely if contracted cash flows remain steady, 2026 distributions remain near the guided $3.10 to $3.40 range per unit, EPS grows near 1%, and valuation settles around 14x earnings.
+More likely if contracted cash flows remain steady, 2026 distributions stay near the guided $3.10 to $3.40 range per unit, EPS grows near 1%, and valuation settles around 14x earnings, which is close to the current 15.4x and to the average analyst target near $59.38.

 Bearish case

-More likely if LNG demand or contract economics weaken, rates or leverage pressure valuation, expansion costs rise, derivative volatility hurts sentiment, EPS declines near 4%, and the market applies an 11x multiple.
+More likely if LNG demand or contract economics weaken, rates or leverage pressure valuation, expansion costs rise or FID slips, derivative volatility hurts sentiment, EPS declines near 3%, and the market applies an 11x multiple.

 CQP AI technical analysis